ksinha49/ai-services-lambda/services/vector-db/README.md

 ## Outputs

-The stack exports the ARNs of both search functions:
+The stack exports the ARNs of the search functions:

-- `VectorSearchFunctionArn` – ARN of the vector search Lambda
+- `VectorSearchFunctionArn` – ARN of the Milvus vector search Lambda
-- `HybridSearchFunctionArn` – ARN of the hybrid search Lambda
+- `HybridSearchFunctionArn` – ARN of the Milvus hybrid search Lambda
+- `EsSearchFunctionArn` – ARN of the Elasticsearch search Lambda
+- `EsHybridSearchFunctionArn` – ARN of the Elasticsearch hybrid search Lambda

 These values are referenced by other services.
 For example, `rag-retrieval` sets the `VECTOR_SEARCH_FUNCTION` environment variable to one of these ARNs to